Panentheism: Sikhism

-Not Pantheist, Not Classical Panentheist: The SGGS concept does not fully align with direct Pantheism (God is only the universe) or traditional Panentheism (God is both the universe and beyond it).
-Instead, it is a unique synthesis: the One without second, who manifests as all creation and is also the sustaining, transcendent law within it.

-The SGGS God is immanent, non-anthropomorphic, formless, eternal, dynamic, the law and harmony of nature itself.
-God is to be realized within one’s own consciousness and through virtuous living, never worshipped as a dualistic, supernatural “other”.

-Summary: The God of Guru Granth Sahib is best described as immanent, formless, both manifest and unmanifest, and identical with the cosmic principle/law (Hukam).
-Realization, not ritual, is the path to spiritual union, which is purely inward and ethical.
-This view resists classical Western theological categories and stands as a distinct Sikh revelation.
+Many newer, contemporary Sikhs have suggested that human souls and the monotheistic God are two different realities (dualism), distinguishing it from the monistic and various shades of nondualistic philosophies of other Indian religions.
+However, Sikh scholars have explored nondualist exegesis of Sikh scriptures, such as Bhai Vir Singh.
+According to Mandair, Vir Singh interprets the Sikh scriptures as teaching nonduality.
+Sikh scholar Bhai Mani Singh is quoted as saying that Sikhism has all the essence of Vedanta Philosophy.
+Historically, the Sikh symbol of Ik Oankaarhas had a monist meaning and has been reduced to simply meaning, "There is but One God", which is incorrect.
+Older exegesis of Sikh scripture, such as the Faridkot Teeka and Garab Ganjani Teeka, has always described Sikh Metaphysics as a non-dual, panentheistic universe.
+For this reason, Sikh Metaphysics has often been compared to the Non-Dual Vedanta metaphysics.
+The Sikh Poet, Bhai Nand Lal, often used Sufi terms to describe Sikh philosophy, talking about wahdat ul-wujud in his Persian poetry.

 Islam

 A late 16th century Persian miniature, Safavid period, representing Ibn 'Arabi on horseback with two students.

 Wahdat ul-wujud (the Unity of All Things) is a concept sometimes described as pantheism or panentheism.
 It is primarily associated with the Asharite Sufi scholar Ibn Arabi.
 Some Sufi Orders, notably the Bektashis and the Universal Sufi movement, adhere to similar panentheistic beliefs.
 The same is said about the Nizari Ismaili who follow panentheism according to Ismaili doctrine.